wing5wong/artisan-whs-static/source/_events/2023-12-07_term-1-begins-yr-9-13-all-new-students.md

   other year levels.
 date: 2024-01-28T23:51:27.122Z
 ---
-Term 1 begins on Monday, 29 January 2024 for Year 9 and Year 13 students, and new students from all other year levels.

-**Tuesday 23 January**
-The Main Office will re-open.

 **Monday 29 January**
 Term 1 begins for ***Year 9 and Year 13 students***, and new students from all other year levels.